 Mira Feticu

-(Romania, 1973) already wrote poems at a young age.
-Her first collection was published in 1993.
-After that, she mostly focused on prose.
-In 2012 she debuted in Dutch with Lief kind van mij (Sweet Child of Mine), followed in 2013 with De ziekte van Kortjakje (Kortjakje's Disease).
-Both books are about a Romanian immigrant who grew up under Ceausescu and can't settle down in the Netherlands, but who flourishes as she distances herself from her husband.
-Her third novel Tascha, about an art robbery in a Rotterdam museum, appeared in 2015.
-Feticu studied Romanian and French literature and comparative literature in Bucharest, worked for Romanian radio, and wrote her doctorate on Romanian poet Gabriela Negreanu.
-She publishes articles and columns in publications like Tirade, De Groene Amsterdammer and Den Haag Centraal, produces programmes for B-Unlimited in The Hague and currently writes poetry again.
+(Romania, 1973) is a writer, poet and columnist.
+Her first poetry collection was published in 1993, after which she focused on prose.
+Lief kind van mij (Sweet Child of Mine, 2012) was her first novel, followed by De ziekte van Kortjakje (Kortjakje's Disease, 2013).
+Both books are about a Romanian immigrant who grew up under Ceausescu and is unable to settle down in the Netherlands, but who flourishes as she distances herself from her husband.
+Her third novel Tascha, about an art robbery in a Rotterdam museum, appeared in 2015, followed by Al mijn vaders (All My Fathers) and Picasso's keerzijde (Picasso's Flipside) in 2019 and Liefdesverklaring aan de Nederlandse taal (Love Letter to the Dutch Language, 2021).
+Her articles and columns appear in various Dutch publications.
+Her essay Geheugen, geschiedenis, beschaving: Een lofzang op de bibliotheek (Memory, history, civilisation: An ode to the library) appeared in 2023.

 Chris Keulemans - gastvrijheid